phile21/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 If the path be beautiful, let us not ask where it leads - A script that counts the number of directories in the PATH

 Global variables - A script that lists environment variables.

+Local variables - A  script that lists all local variables and environment variables, and functions.